LIGHTING 101 - BASIC TOOLS TO UNDERSTAND INTERIOR LIGHTING

 Last but not least, decorative lighting.
 The name speaks for itself.
 It's used as decor to create a welcoming feel in a space.

 There you have it...
 Your first LIGHTING 101 course.
+You’re guide “How to Use Lighting as an Interior Design Element” guide!
 Lighting is a very complex and amazing element which can be explained through in-depth research and experiments.
 Generally, this is the most you may need to know for your home DIY project so we can leave the technicalities to the designers.
-Hope this helps!!!